FreeHK-Lunity/project-HONGSHING/README.md

 # Project-HONGSHING

-This guide will walk you through the steps of contributing to the Project-HONGSHING OMSI2 map.
+Welcome to the Project-HONGSHING OMSI2 map contribution guide!
+This guide will walk you through the steps of contributing to the map.

 ## Chapter 1: Installing Git